sklf/USTC_lab/content/en/authors/ShuaiYang/_index.md

 - Ph.D.
 Students
 ---

-Zhi Wu received B.S. from Shanghai University in 2018.
+Shuai Yang received B.S. from University of Science and Technology of China in 2019.
 He is currently pursuing the Ph.D. degree at the School of Cyberspace Science and Technology, University of Science and Technology of China, Hefei, China.
-He is supervised by Prof. Yan Chen.
-His current research interests include Computer Vision, wireless sensing.
+He is supervised by Prof. Yan Chen and Prof. Qibin Sun.
+His current research interests include wireless sensing, signal processing.